platformsh/platformsh-docs/src/golive/steps.md

 # Going Live - Steps

-Going live on platform.sh is a simple two or three step process.
+Going live on Platform.sh is a simple two or three step process.

 <!--toc-->